allfoxwy/UnitXP_SP3/README.md

+### Check if two units are in line of sight to each other

+- `/script local result = UnitXP("inSight", UNIT_ID, UNIT_ID);print(result);`

+UNIT_ID could be "player", "target"... also GUID string `"0x12345"`

+Return TRUE for in sight, FALSE for NOT in sight, NIL for error.

+This function has limitation:
+- It works locally, no server communication, not precisely accurate.
+- I don't know how to read object's height, so this function treat everything as Human height.

+### Measure distance between two units

+- `/script local result = UnitXP("distanceBetween", UNIT_ID, UNIT_ID);print(result);`

+UNIT_ID could be "player", "target"... also GUID string `"0x12345"`

+Return a number, or NIL for error.

+### GetTickCount64() WinAPI

+- `/script local time = UnitXP("getTickCount", "anything would do");print(time);`

+This makes the mod require Windows Vista or newer to operate.
+I know there is GetTickCount() but I think I won't compromise for now.

 ### Tell if UnitXP_SP3 functions available

 When mod loads, it adds some globals to LUA:
 - Vanilla1121mod.UnitXP_SP3
 - Vanilla1121mod.UnitXP_SP3_inSight
 - Vanilla1121mod.UnitXP_SP3_distanceBetween
 - Vanilla1121mod.UnitXP_SP3_modernNameplateDistance
+- Vanilla1121mod.UnitXP_SP3_target

 You could check their existance to tell if certain function is available.

 ### Some notes for compiling the code

 - I used MS VS 2022.
 There are elder post says GCC won't work.
 - I staticly link [MinHook](https://github.com/TsudaKageyu/minhook).
 So UnitXP_SP3 also have "C/C++ > Code Generation > Runtime Library > Multi-threaded(/MT)"
 - It's an elder game so we don't use advanced instructions from modern CPU: "C/C++ > Code Generation > Runtime Library > Enable Enhanced Instruction Set > No Enhanced Instructions (/arch:IA32)"